Oil slips as trade war worries outweigh Iran sanctions

 Crude exports rose nearly 200,000 bpd in the month, hitting a new record of 2.2 million bpd, more than twice last June's level, the EIA said in a separate monthly report on Friday.

-US crude's discount to Brent, which has widened by nearly a third in the past month, has encouraged an increase in US exports, said Bob Yawger, director of energy futures at Mizuho.
+US crude's discount to Brent WTCLc1-LCOc1, which has widened by nearly a third in the past month, has encouraged an increase in US exports, said Bob Yawger, director of energy futures at Mizuho.